hiphoppa/Soccer/README.md

-first install node modules with (( npm i ))
+install node modules with (( npm i ))

-then install: npm i faker react-toastify react-router-dom react-bootstrap react-router
+tools I used in this project: faker react-toastify react-router-dom react-bootstrap react-router Context API